mdelobelle/metadatamenu/README.md

 Takes a TFile containing the field, a string for the related field name, a new value for this field and updates the field with the new value

 This is an asynchronous function, so you should await it.

+### insertValues
+`insertValues(fileOrFilePath: TFile | string, attribute: string, value: string, lineNumber: number, inFrontmatter: boolean, top: boolean)`

+Takes a TFile, a string for the field name, a value for this field and insert the formatted field in the file at the line specified.

+You'll have to specify if the field will be in frontmatter to apply YAML syntax

+This is an asynchronous function, so you should await it.

 ### fieldModifier
 `fieldModifier(dv: any, p: any, fieldName: string, attrs?: { cls: string, attr: Record<string, string> })`